gabitamura/pokeDex/README.md

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).

+Use "npm install" para instalar a pasta node_models no projeto.

-Use "npm run dev" para iniciar o projeto.
+Use "npm run dev" para iniciar.